IrsantyoHadi/zakachain-contract/README.md

 ### 5. Manual Withdrawal System
 - Amil can withdraw funds for manual distribution
 - Security features:
-  - Minimum withdrawal: 100 USDC
-  - Maximum withdrawal: 100,000 USDC
-  - 24-hour cooldown between withdrawals
+  - Only amil can receive withdrawn funds
+  - Unique ID required for each withdrawal
   - Withdrawal tracking and counting
-  - Description required for each withdrawal
+  - Event emission for transparency

 ## Account Structure